Doubly stochastic matrices and Schur-Weyl duality for partition algebras: Convexity and doubly stochastic matrices

-with rows and columns are indexed by $[4] \times [4]$ ordered lexicographically.
+with its rows and columns indexed by $[4] \times [4]$ ordered lexicographically.
 This matrix is doubly stochastic.
-But by Proposition \ref{p2}, it does not lie in the convex hull of $\Gamma$, because by inspection it contains no positive Kronecker power diagonal. \end{example}
+We claim that it contains no positive Kronecker power diagonal, and thus by Proposition \ref{p2} does not lie in the convex hull of $\Gamma$.
+Notice that

+where $t_{i,j}$ is the transposition interchanging $i$, $j$.
+Each of these blocks has a unique positive diagonal.
+By the observation preceding this example, if $M$ had a positive Kronecker power diagonal, it would be of the form $P(t)^{\otimes 2}$, for some transposition $t$.
+But none of the blocks $M_{i,i}$ on the main block diagonal contains a positive diagonal corresponding to any transposition, so the claim is established. \end{example}

 We note that Proposition \ref{p1} implies that the analogue of Birkhoff's theorem holds for a given $r$ if and only if the $P(w)^{\otimes r}$, $w \in W_n$, are the \emph{only} vertices of the convex region $\Omega$.
 The existence of Example \ref{ex1} suggests the following interesting problem.